Heebrah/jenkins-scm/README.md

 ![caption](/img/10.add-git.jpg)

-5. scroll down to see **Branch Specifier** and choose main because we are on main branch
+5. scroll down to see **Branch Specifier** and choose main because we are on main branch. main branch is the default branch so that's what we are going to write there.
+If it's another branch that we referencing that's what we will write.
 ```
 */main
 ```